Theragatha - The Verses of the Senior Monks

 621Shunned by people,

-I was disregarded and treated with contempt.
+I was disregarded and held in contempt.

-I humbled my heart,
+I humbled my heart

-And paid respects to many people.
+and paid respects to many people.

-622Then I saw the Buddha,
+622Then I saw the Buddha

-Entering the capital city of Magadhā.
+was entering the capital city of the Magadhans.

-623I dropped my carrying-pole
+623I dropped my flail

-And approached to pay respects.
+and approached to pay homage.

-Out of compassion for me,
+Out of sympathy for me,

-The supreme man stood still.
+the supreme man stood still.

-I stood to one side,
+I stood to one side

-For the going-forth.
+for the going-forth.

-625Then the teacher, being sympathetic,
+625Then the Teacher, being sympathetic,

-And having compassion for the whole world,
+and having sympathy for the whole world,

-Said to me, "Come, monk!"
+said to me, “Come, monk!”

-That was my full ordination.
+That was my ordination.

 626Staying alone in the wilderness,

-As the conqueror had advised me.
+just as the victor advised me.

 627In the first watch of the night,

-I recollected my previous births.
+I recollected my past lives.

-In the middle watch of the night,
+In the middle watch,

-In the last watch of the night,
+In the last watch,

-I tore apart the mass of darkness.
+I shattered the mass of darkness.

 628At the end of the night,

-As the sunrise drew near,
+as the sunrise drew near,

 Indra and Brahmā came

-629"Homage to you, thoroughbred among men!
+629“Homage to you, O thoroughbred!

 Homage to you, supreme among men!

-You, sir, are worthy of offerings."
+you, sir, are worthy of a religious donation.”

 630When he saw me honored

-By the assembly of gods,
+by the assembly of gods,

-And said the following:
+and said the following:

-By restraint and by taming:
+by restraint and by self-control:

-This is the supreme holiness."
+this is the supreme brahmin.”

 Sīlavattheragāthā

-608 p_19Th1_925"Sīlamevidha sikkhetha,
+p_19Th1_925"Sīlamevidha sikkhetha,

 asmiṁ loke susikkhitaṁ;